IBM-Bluemix-Docs/node/deploying_apps.md

 # Deploying and integrating Node.js apps
 {: #deploy_apps-nodejs}

-You can deploy your Node.js apps with a toolchain or by using the command-line interface.
+You can deploy your Node.js apps with a DevOps toolchain or by using the {{site.data.keyword.cloud}} Command Line Interface (CLI).
 A toolchain is a set of tool integrations.
-The command-line interface is a simple way to deploy your apps and service instances.
+The CLI is a simple way to deploy your apps and service instances.

 For more information, see [Deploying apps](/docs/apps?topic=apps-deploying-apps).